igemsoftware2019/NUS_IGEM_2019_EcoGrow/README.md

 # NUS IGEM 2019 EcoGrow
 A powerful software tool that simulates bacterial growth without running experiments in the wet lab.

+# User Guide
+21/10/2019 Supports SgrS, HicA-HicB and Surface Plot

+Our E.co Grow software allows users to run hundreds of simulations in order to gain useful insights without carrying out elaborate experiments.
+The foundation of this software lies in our models of the HicA-HicB and SgrS systems which have been built using our characterization data.
+On the basis of a few inputs specified by users, our software can predict bacterial growth trends and offer experimental design recommendations to suit their purpose.
+By harnessing the power of modelling, our software aims to effectively reduce the number of experiments carried out by the wet lab to test and optimise the system.

+For more information about the software please visit: https://2019.igem.org/Team:NUS_Singapore/Software

+For more information about the models, please visit: https://2019.igem.org/Team:NUS_Singapore/Description#ControlSystems

 # Installation
 ##### Software currently doesn't support MacOS
 ## Windows Packaged Installation (Recommended):